Visual Journalism (new)

 When the power of voice and narrative storytelling are joined with strong reporting and the right structure, journalism connects with the reader.
 This seminar-style class allows students to develop written projects intended to make an impact.
 Examples: ‘Future-focused’ journalism that explores innovative solutions to social and environmental problems; first-person reported essays that convey a personal connection to a larger, critical issue; and investigative reportage that is clear and compelling in identifying need for change.

-This course addresses the need for student journalists to gain experience in the field of international reporting while honing their research, organizational and technical skills.
+The global reporting course addresses the need for student journalists to gain experience in the field of international reporting while honing their research, organizational and technical skills.
 Students will develop video and multimedia projects, and enhance their critical analyses of current global issues as well as their aptitude in digital technologies.
 The class will be structured around a specific issue.
 Past projects have focused on development pressures in Brazil, global illegal logging and the role of young environmentalists in China.
 These topics are selected in preparation for a field reporting trip to a collaboratively chosen global destination.
 A major objective of the course is to prepare students for reporting through both skill development and studies of best practices.
 Students are selected through an application process in their second year of studies.

-Reporting in Indigenous Communities
+Reporting in Indigenous Communities (competitive entry)

 This course offers students a unique opportunity to study and practice reporting in Indigenous communities in the Lower Mainland.
 Students will learn about local First Nations cultures and history; examine representations of Indigenous peoples in Canadian media; and discuss strategies for in-depth coverage of Indigenous issues.
 Participating First Nations include Squamish Nation, Tsleil-watuth First Nation, Tsawwassen First Nation, Sto:lo Nation and Sto:lo Tribal Council.
 Students’ work is published in mainstream media outlets and our own multimedia website, www.indigenousreporting.com.
 Students are admitted to this class by an application process.